EdoardoCostantini/mi-hd/notes/methods.md

 		 surveys as applications, EN seems theoretically more apt to the task beacuse of its grouping effect: if there are predictors that are highly correlated, then EN would tend to push their coefficient to be the same, while LASSO would tend to keep just one of them.
-	* Doubts: Iterations and saving datasets for multivaraite missingness.
-I currently implemented this with parallel chains.
-		However, Deng et al 2016 seem to suggest that there is only 1 chain that converges after so many iterations and that the last M dataset can be kept as multiple imputed datasets.
-Isn't there dependency that we want to avoid in this method?
+	* Doubts: Iterations and saving datasets.
+Main issue: how to perform Thinning if I have 20 iterations, convergence is assumed after 10 iterations and I need 10 datasets?
+Will I not always select the last 10 imputed datasets?

 	*Implementation status: IURR*
 	* Imputation Model Variables supported: